praw-dev/praw/docs/index.rst

 PRAW: The Python Reddit API Wrapper
 ===================================

-PRAW's documetnation is organized into the following sections:
+PRAW's documentation is organized into the following sections:

 * :ref:`getting_started`
 * :ref:`code_overview`